HubSpot/Singularity/SingularityService/objects.md

 For cron and scheduled tasks.

-- schedule: (String) A UNIX TODO cron schedule for when to run this request.
+- schedule: (String) A cron schedule (which allows seconds, but does not require them) for how often to run this request.
 - numRetriesOnFailure: (Number) The number of times to immediately retry this request when it does not complete successfully.
 If NULL or set to 0, when a scheduled task fails, it will calculate its next run based on the schedule and the current time.
 When the number of retries is exhausted, it will also calculate the next run based on its schedule and the current time.

 #### Metadata Fields